-Venezuela’s Maduro tries to recast his authoritarian image, and Guaido confronts a rebellion
+Venezuela’s Maduro tries to recast his authoritarian image, and Guaidó confronts a rebellion

 Borrell’s office did not immediately respond to a request for comment.
 Last month, he said “weeks” of talks with Venezuela’s political actors led him to conclude “that conditions are not met, at this stage, for a transparent, inclusive, free and fair electoral process.”

-In recent months, the pro-Maduro Supreme Court has stripped the heads of Venezuela’s three main opposition parties of their leadership titles and replaced them with more compliant politicians whose fealty was allegedly bought with bribes.
-Maduro controls the electoral commission that in te past has validated election results despite evidence of fraud.
+In recent months, the pro-Maduro Supreme Court has stripped the heads of Venezuela’s three main opposition parties of their leadership titles and replaced them with more compliant politicians, whose fealties were allegedly bought with bribes.
+Maduro controls the electoral commission that in the past has validated election results despite evidence of fraud.
 And he did not pardon all of his opponents; most prominently, he excluded Leopoldo López, Guaidó’s mentor, who has sought sanctuary in the Spanish Embassy since last year.

 Still, Borrell hailed the pardons as a positive step toward “free” elections.